-This is the next post reporting on the fall 2016 Liberation Tours trip to Italy which began in Sicily and progressed northward up the Italian boot with stops along the way in Anzio, Ortona, Montecassino and the Liri Valley.
+This is the final reporting on the fall 2016 Liberation Tours trip to Italy which began in Sicily and progressed northward up the Italian boot with stops along the way in Anzio, Ortona, Montecassino and the Liri Valley.
 The breaking of the Gustav Line, in which the Canadians played a pivotal role, put the German army in disarray and open to being outflanked.
 There was a real possibility that the war in Italy could come to an end with the destruction and capture of the German Tenth Army, in the same manner that the German Sixth Army was destroyed at Stalingrad.
 However, as the late, great John Belushi would say, “But Noooo!”.
 Egos were hard at work and American Commander Mark Clark, who was technically subordinate to British General Harold Alexander, decided that he would not execute Alexander’s plan to cut off the German retreat.
 Instead he wanted the ‘glory’ of being the liberator of Rome, so he let the Germans get away to fight another day.
 And fight they did.
 Retreating to the Gothic Line that ran from Pisa to Rimini, they re-entrenched and put up a resistance that cost Canada 4,000 casualties, 1,000 fatal, in one month of hell.
-That will be the subject of my next post, but first a stop in one of the most beautiful cities in the world, Florence.
+For now, we are going to take a break and enjoy the wonders of one of the greatest cities on earth – Florence.

 The Liberation of Florence